jakekopacz/Monte_Carlo_Poker/README.md

 This Monte Carlo Algorithm determines the likelyhood of a player(s)' hand winning or splitting the pot by running *n* iterations of a poker game.
 In which it deals random cards and determines the winner after every iteration.

-This program only has one public funtion which can either print results to the terminal or modify a vector passed through.
+This program only has one public funtion which can either print results to the terminal or modify a vector passed through it.

 Public Functin Parameters:
 - Hand     = player's hand = 2 cards